top of page

 Ema Davis - Head Instructor & Asst.
 Program Director

-Ema graduated from SUNY Oswego, and has been teaching 5th grade at H.T.
+Ema, a resident of Henderson, teaches 5th grade at H.T.
 Wiley Intermediate School in Watertown.

 The first time Ema sailed was as a young child with her dad, she immediately fell in love with sailing.
 She has sailed and raced in and on 420s, Open Bics, Fireballs, Lasers, Lightnings, Santana 20s.
 In 2021, she had the rare privilege of joining her sailing mentor aboard the 12 Meter Easterner during the 12 Meter World trials.